MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-configure.md

 ## Create a certificate

-SQL Server on Linux uses certificates to authenticate communication between the mirroring endpoints.
+SQL Server service on Linux uses certificates to authenticate communication between the mirroring endpoints.

 The following Transact-SQL script creates a master key and certificate.
 It then backs the certificate up and secures the file with a private key.
 Update the script with strong passwords.
 Connect to the primary SQL Server and run the following Transact-SQL to create the certificate: